Ferdinand Fernandez: Federal judicial service

 On July 19, 1985, Fernandez was nominated by President Ronald Reagan to a new seat on the United States District Court for the Central District of California created by 98 Stat.
 333. He was confirmed by the United States Senate on October 16, 1985, and received his commission on October 17, 1985.
-His service terminated on May 24, 1989, due to elevation to the Ninth Circuit.
+His service terminated on May 24, 1989, due to elevation to the court of appeals.

 Fernandez was nominated by President George H. W. Bush on February 28, 1989, for elevation to a seat on the United States Court of Appeals for the Ninth Circuit vacated by Judge Warren John Ferguson.
 Fernandez was confirmed by the United States Senate on May 18, 1989, and received his commission on May 22, 1989.
 He assumed senior status on June 1, 2002.

 Notable cases

 On February 28, 2020, Fernandez dissented when the 9th circuit ruled 2-1 that Trump's administration could not force asylum applicants to wait in Mexico while their court proceedings went on.
 On March 11, 2020, the Supreme Court agreed with Fernandez and permitted Trump's "Remain-in-Mexico" policy to continue.

 On April 7, 2020, Fernandez dissented when the 9th circuit ruled 2–1, in an opinion by Milan Smith, that immigrants that have been detained for 6 months or more must be given bond hearings.
 Fernandez argued that the mode of analysis the majority used was plainly wrong.